top of page

 Fundamentals of Audio Description

-• Disability awareness and understanding the audience
+• Disability justice and understanding the audience

 • Introduction to the roles within theatrical, live, and pre-recorded media description

-• ADTR's Top Ten Tips highlighting how to organize and approach description
+• ADTR's Top Ten Tips highlighting how to organize and approach description projects

 • Admission to ADTR's network of graduates